This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 They can also help you file a lawsuit, negotiate on your behalf, go to trial if necessary, and potentially win the compensation to provide your child with lifelong care.

-Other Ways a Vermont Cerebral Palsy Lawyer Can Help
+How Can a Vermont Cerebral Palsy Lawyer Help My Family?

-Finally, as your child grows older, you may be facing other legal situations.
-Laws designed to protect the rights of the disabled are too often broken.
+Finally, as your child ages, you may face other legal situations.
+Laws designed to protect the rights of people with disabilities are too often broken.

 Your lawyer can help you go up against institutions, such as your local schools.
 Your child might experience discrimination at school and be denied access or adequate services and accommodations.

-So how do you find the right lawyer?
-And how do you know who the right lawyer is for your family?
-First of all, hire only a lawyer or firm specializing in cases like yours.
+So, how do you find the right lawyer, and how do you know who the right lawyer is for your family?
+First, hire only a lawyer or firm specializing in cases like yours.

 Working with disabled children requires a specific type of expertise and compassion.
 Don’t settle for someone who handles general personal injury cases.